shajra/haskell-tags-nix/README.md

 # License<a id="sec-8"></a>

-All files in this "nix-haskell-tags" project are licensed under the terms of GPLv3 or (at your option) any later version.
+All files in this "haskell-tags-nix" project are licensed under the terms of GPLv3 or (at your option) any later version.

 Please see the [./COPYING.md](./COPYING.md) file for more details.